itsbm/RW3-Cat/README.md

 # RW3-Cat

 <a href="http://www.readerware.com">Readerware</a> is a great tool for managing small libraries.
-Support was added for mysql and other databases in Readerware v.3, which allows an Online Public Access Catelog (OPAC) to be created for the library collection.
+Support was added for mysql and other databases in Readerware v.3, which allows an Online Public Access Catalog (OPAC) to be created for the library collection.

 http://www.readerware.com/